dgrtwo/dgrtwo.github.com/_posts/2016-08-25-seven-fav-packages.md

 This confirms our observation that the favorited packages are slanted towards the tidyverse/RStudio cluster.

 The #7First and #7Fav hashtags have been dying down a bit, but it may still be interesting to try this analysis for others, especially ones with more activity.
-Maëlle Salmon [has a great start to an analysis of the #first7languages hashtag](http://rpubs.com/masalmon/languages) (both programming and spoken) and I'm sure others would be informative.
+Maëlle Salmon [is working on a great analysis of #7FirstJobs](https://github.com/masalmon/first_7_jobs) and I'm sure others would be informative.